m5stack/m5-docs/docs/en/module/encoder.md

 ## Description

 **ENCODER** is compatible with FACE Kit.
-You can have it replace the keycoard panel inside the FACE kit.
+You can have it replace the key-card panel inside the FACE kit.
 It is designed for rotary encoder control, integrated Mega328 microprocessor inside and LEDs around the encoder.

-The series communication protocol between M5 core and ENCODER is IIC (adress: 0x5E)
+The series communication protocol between M5 core and ENCODER is IIC (The default I2c address is: 0x5E)

 <img src="assets/img/product_pics/module/module_encoder_03.webp" width="60%" height="60%">